Applying for British citizenship is a costly process and you will lose your application fee if refused. There is also no right of appeal.

 - You must not have a serious or recent criminal record.

-- You have been granted Indefinite Leave to Remain in the UK, or as an EEA national have permanent residence in the UK.
+- You have been granted Indefinite Leave to Remain in the UK, or as an EEA national have permanent residence in the UK or have been granted EU settled status.

 - You have not broken any immigration laws or conditions while in the UK.